A study by Glassdoor revealed that 81% of employees surveyed felt more motivated to work harder when their boss showed appreciation.

 Traditionally appreciation in the workplace has been focused on the top performers only.
 But what about people in the middle ground?
 Or those who are more introverted?
 Shouldn’t we make them feel valued too?

 I listened to a podcast where Dr Paul White, an American psychologist explained his 5 languages to effective “work-based relationships”.
-From his research, Dr White breaks down the languages which people use most regularly in the workplace and to what effect.
+From his research, Dr White broke down the languages which people use most regularly in the workplace and to what effect.

 1 – “words of affirmation” were used by 46% of participants.
 This doesn’t mean saying, ‘nice work Jamila,' it means going further, it means using Jamila’s name, being specific about what she has done, and highlighting the positive impact of her actions.